Your Community. Your Kids.

 Second Wind Fund, Inc. Suggested Resources

-American Association of Suicidology - Dedicated to the understanding and prevention of suicide.
-Site includes a variety of resources for survivors, including suggested books and support groups.
+American Association of Suicidology - (AAS) Dedicated to the understanding and prevention of suicide.
+Site includes a variety of resources including: suicide facts and statistics, recommended reading, videos and links, as well as information for survivors, including suggested books and support groups.

-American Foundation for Suicide Prevention – Dedicated to understanding and preventing suicide through research and education and outreach to people with mood disorders and those affected by suicide.
+American Foundation for Suicide Prevention – (AFSP) Dedicated to understanding and preventing suicide through research and education and advocacy.
+Information on suicide prevention and for suicide loss,

-American Psychiatric Association – Site offers mental health fact sheets, medication info, etc.
+American Psychiatric Association – Site offers mental health topics, including suicide, information on children and other populations, fact sheets, medication information, etc.

 Healthfinder - Links to government agencies, nonprofit organizations and universities.

-Mayo Clinic Treatment Center – Information on mental health and mental illness, specific disorders and mental health treatments.
+Mayo Clinic Treatment Center – Can search for Information on mental health and mental illness, specific disorders, suicide and mental health treatments.

 Mental Health America – Promotes mental health, preventing mental disorders and achieving victory over mental illness through advocacy, education, research and service.
-Mental Health America also provide mental health information in Spanish.
+Mental Health America also provides a search function mental health information in English and Spanish.

 National Institute of Mental Health – Site includes detailed articles on mental health disorders and treatment.